Wouldn’t it be useful to know what exactly cyclists are claiming for on their insurance, as well as what claims are successful and why?

 Types of claims

-If you’re buying a new bike with Cyclescheme you’ll have the option to take out 14 days free cover with Bikmo, which includes cover for both accidental damage and theft so you can have peace-of-mind as soon as you leave the bike shop.
+If you’re buying a new bike with Cyclescheme, you’ll have the option to take out 14 days free cover with Bikmo, which includes cover for both accidental damage and theft.
+By activating your cover with Bikmo, you will have peace-of-mind whilst you get to know your new bike.

 All Cyclescheme customers and friends can also benefit from exclusive savings on cycle insurance with Bikmo.
-Find out more about by clicking here.
+Get a quote here!